How to claim your share of the $700M Equifax breach settlement

 - On the official settlement site, you file a claim online.

-- You can also follow the instructions to mail your claim or have a claim form mailed to you.
+- You can also follow the instructions on the site to mail your claim or have a claim form mailed to you.

 The proposed agreement caps payouts at $20,000 per person to help cover what you spent to recover from the breach.
 Here are costs and expenses you may be able to recover.